 As RIBA’s policy officer, Emillia Plotka stated, “Access to energy consumption data at a larger scale could help identify energy-use hotspots and point to areas that could benefit from community energy or retrofitting schemes.”, a more need to innovation and creativity to build smarter homes and intelligent devices that can contribute to sustainability.
 Founded in 2010 by Apple’s former engineers, Tony Fadell and Matt Rogers, the Palo Alto-based company NEST has innovated smart products such as the Learning Thermostat and Protect.
 These products have been remarkable with their ability to be programmed with information while also learning about user behavior and then use this data for automatic settings.
 The company started as a small startup of 16 employees working in a garage and then moved to their office elsewhere in Palo Alto with 70 employees.
 In early 2014, Google acquired the company for $3.2 billion.

 The company’s first product, Nest Thermostat, was introduced to the market in October 2011 and received attention from both media and scholars as it introduced the concept of machine learning.
-Nest Thermostat is programed to generate a personalized heating and cooling schedule for home owners by promoting wireless and intelligent interaction between the owner and the different home devices while combining energy saving and comfort.
+Like most thermostats from warmup reviews, the Nest Thermostat is programed to generate a personalized heating and cooling schedule for home owners by promoting wireless and intelligent interaction between the owner and the different home devices while combining energy saving and comfort.
 Nest Thermostat contributed to saving around 1 billion kWh in the United States, which is enough to charge all the smart phones in the country for two years.
 In 2013, Nest Protect was introduced to the market as another intelligent device that can substitute for ordinary smoke alarms that are seen by the company’s founder, Tony Fadell, as less usable and missing human-centered design guidelines.
 Nest Protect is designed to be more user-friendly and to communicate with Nest Thermostat to shut down possible sources of CO poisoning.
 Nest’s latest product is the Nest Cam, which provides a surveillance remote system to monitor homes through wireless cameras that transmit views through mobile devices.
 It not only acts as a monitoring system, but also communicates with other people at home to chat or give orders.

 Intensive research is required to build a solid understanding about the user experience of intelligent and adaptive home technology such as Nest devices.
 The research is required to study how users can adopt these devices in their daily life, use the device programmed interface, or even teach these devices about the user’s preferred cooling and heating settings used by Nest Thermostats.
 Online surveys were implemented as one of the quantitative research methods to build understanding about Nest’s market and to evaluate its impact to save energy and build a smart, user-friendly home experience.
 In comparison with a paper-based survey, the technology, demographic, and response rate for electronic surveys are more distinctive in the electronic surveys if five quality criteria being considered: survey design; sampling; selected participants; participant privacy; and confidentiality.
 Electronic surveys provides access to larger numbers of people through either email or web-based platforms and reduce the processing costs because it does not only collect data but also transforms the automated raw data into a computer-readable form.